5 highly unusual Australian native plants for your garden - Minimalist Gardener

 What makes it unusual

-At first glance, the Fringe Lily looks like a typical purple wildflower — until you notice the petals.
+At first glance, fringe lily looks like a typical purple wildflower — until the petals come into focus.
 Each one is edged with tiny feather-like fringes, giving the flower an almost hand-crafted look.
-It’s one of the few plants with this style of frilled petal structure.
+It is one of the very few plants in the world with this style of frilled petal structure.

 How to grow it